kahkashank/kahkashank.github.io/index.md

 - Facilitate reviews to ensure technical accuracy and high quality of the documentation.
 - Mentor and support new team members by creating learning plans, to help them understand the tools and processes in the team.

-As part of my additional responibilities, I have:
+As part of my additional responsibilities, I have:

 - Contributed to a Lean - Kaizen project to improve the on-time delivery of project deliverables.
 - Conducted phone screenings and facilitated tests for prospective technical writing candidates.